facebook/rocksdb/unreleased_history/README.txt

 unreleased_history/public_api_changes
 unreleased_history/bug_fixes

-with a unique name that makes sense for your or your change, preferably using the .md extension for syntax highlighting.
+with a unique name that makes sense for your change, preferably using the .md extension for syntax highlighting.

 There is a script to help, as in